Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Results

-It is evident that across all disciplines, many micro-topics have retraction rates that significantly exceed the global average.
-Notably, even in the disciplines of Mathematics and Physics, where retraction rates are considerably lower overall, there are still numerous micro-topics with retraction rates that are markedly higher than the global average (Fig. \ref{fig:RI-micro} (B)).
-This suggests that finer divisions of topics allow for a more nuanced understanding of retraction severity.
-The overall level of research integrity fails to adequately reflect the status of individual topics, as the severity of retractions at the macro level does not ensure the integrity of all research areas within that field.
-This variation is instrumental in understanding research integrity issues and in effectively addressing the prevalence of unreliable papers.
+Across all disciplines, a substantial number of micro-topics exhibit retraction rates markedly higher than the global average.
+Notably, even in \textit{Mathematics} and \textit{Physics}, where overall retraction rates are considerably lower, numerous micro-topics still display retraction rates well above the global baseline (Fig. \ref{fig:RI-meso}D).
+This indicates that a finer-grained categorization is essential for a precise understanding of retraction severity.
+Aggregate metrics often obscure substantial intra-field heterogeneity, potentially understating the challenges in specific sub-topics.
+Acknowledging this variation can help identify at-risk areas and guide strategies to curb the dissemination of unreliable articles.